SACRAMENTO -- While chaos pelts down on the Sacramento Kings and newly hired head coach Luke Walton, the team continues to press forward.

-Known for his gritty play style over a 14-year NBA career with the Phoenix Suns, Philadelphia 76ers and Utah Jazz, Hornacek began his pro coaching career in Utah under legendary head coach Jerry Sloan during the 2010-11 season.
+Known for his gritty play style over a 14-year NBA career with the Suns, 76ers and Jazz, Hornacek began his pro coaching career in Utah under legendary head coach Jerry Sloan during the 2010-11 season.

 He spent three seasons as an assistant in Utah before heading to Phoenix to take over the Suns head coaching job in 2013.
 His Suns shocked the NBA in his first season, posting a 48-34 record and barely missing the postseason.

-In his second season, the Suns took a step back, finishing the 2014-15 season with a 39-43 record.
+In year two, the Suns took a step back, finishing the 2014-15 season with a 39-43 record.
 Hornacek dealt with an unbalanced roster that included three starting level point guards.
-At midseason, Goran Dragic and Isaiah Thomas were dealt away in a three-team deal, leaving Eric Bledsoe and newly acquired Brandon Knight to finish the season.
+At midseason, Goran Dragic and Isaiah Thomas were dealt away in a three team deal, leaving Eric Bledsoe and newly acquired Brandon Knight to finish the season.

 Following his experience in Phoenix, Hornacek coached the Knicks to a 60-104 record during from 2016-18.
-David Fizdale posted a 17-65 record this past season following Hornacek's departure.
+David Fizdale posted a 17-65 record the year following Hornacek's departure.